alengigijoseph/amr_trajectory_tools/README.md

 # ROS2 Package for Robot Trajectory Recording and Visualization

 ## Overview
 This package provides two ROS2 nodes for recording, saving, and visualizing a robot's trajectory.
-The nodes are provided as both C++ and python executables for better understanding.
+The nodes are provided as both C++ and python executables.

 ### **1. TrajectorySaver (`trajectory_saver`)**
 - Subscribes to pose data and records the robot's trajectory.